erickyim/erickyim.github.io/_posts/2019-01-10-json-code-generation.md

 The file `user.g.dart` is not created yet.

-By running `flutter packages pub run build_runner build in the project root`, you generate JSON serialization code for your models whenever they are needed.
+By running `flutter packages pub run build_runner build` in the project root, you generate JSON serialization code for your models whenever they are needed.

 Or running `flutter packages pub run build_runner watch` to start a watcher, the watcher wiill generates code continuously.